We want efficiency out of just about everything — which is why, if you’re in business, you need to measure sales efficiency.

 How to Calculate Sales Efficiency

-A sales efficiency ratio provides a high-level overview of how long it takes customer revenue to pay back sales and marketing costs.
+A sales efficiency ratio provides a high-level overview of how long customer revenue takes to pay back sales and marketing costs.

 1. Set clearly defined SMART goals.